-Power On - Powers on the target server through the associated outlet

-This option is visible only when there are one or more power associations to the target, and when the user has permission to operate this service.
+Power On - Powers on the target server through the associated outlet This option is visible only when there are one or more power associations to the target, and when the user has permission to operate this service.

 Provided you have privileges to do so, you can manage power from the Virtual KVM Client (VKC) and Active KVM Client (AKC) as well.
-See Remote Power Management via Virtual KVM Client (VKC) or Active KVM Client (AKC) (see "Power Control Using VKC, VKCS, and AKC" on page 289)
+See Power Control Using VKC, VKCS, and AKC (on page 268)